B-Houser/LTV-Numbers-Docs/clickfunnels.md

 7. Click on the "Settings" tab in the upper right
 8. Scroll down to the "Webhooks" section and click "Manage Your Funnel Webhooks"
 9. Click the "+ New Webhook" button
-10. Enter the following information
+10. Enter the following information:
-  : URL: paste your webhook URL that you copied earlier : Adapter: "json"
+  > URL: paste your webhook URL that you copied earlier
+  > Adapter: "json"
 11. Click "Create Funnel Webhook" to create a webhook for this funnel
 12. Repeat steps 5-11 for each funnel you want to track